Released: 1981

 Producer: Mark Miller Mundy

-Mixing: Bob Potter
+Mixing: Bob Potter, Ed Thacker

 Mastering: Greg Calbi